- Go Global

 But for those living in poverty, the choice isn’t so simple.

-Here’s a startling fact from the United Nations: “In the USA, 30% to 40% of the food supply is wasted, equaling more than 20 pounds of food per person per month.”
+Here’s a startling fact from the United States Department of Agriculture: “In the USA, 30% to 40% of the food supply is wasted, equaling more than 20 pounds of food per person per month.”
 That means, in an average four-person household, we’re throwing away the equivalent of eight 10-pound bags of rice EACH month.

 of the food supply is wasted in the USA